-One of the best parts of my job as a strategy consultant is helping business leaders get new perspective on the challenges and goals they’re tackling.
+One of the best parts of my job as a brand strategy consultant is helping founders and marketing leaders get new perspective on the challenges and goals they’re tackling.

 When the puzzle’s done, it should represent a detailed map of their business.
 One that shows why the business exists, what it’s trying to achieve, and how the team will navigate that map to reach their goals — aka.
 Their Strategy.